-This eScape landscape architecture obtained a preliminary works plan from the client along with a feature survey, positioning the trees accurately on the site along with the proposed carpark location and proposed building outline.
+This eScape landscape architecture obtained a preliminary works plan from the client along with a feature survey.
+We worked with them to re position the built facilities in view of the existing site features, existing levels and the existing trees accurately on the site, along with the proposed carpark locations and proposed building pads.
 A visual site assessment of the trees was then undertaken to determine the species, size of canopy, health and suitability for retention.
-A Landscape Vegetation Study and a Tree Removal Plan was then completed to help facilitate the landscaping concept masterplan for submission to council along with the other consultant's reports.
+A Landscape Vegetation Study was then completed to help facilitate the Landscaping Master Plan for submission to council along with the other consultant's reports.